 22. Eligibility for licence

-(1) An electrical worker’s licence endorsed as “A” grade (electrical mechanic, or, electrical fitter, or both) shall not be issued to a person unless that person —
+(1) An electrical worker’s licence endorsed as an electrician’s licence shall not be issued to a person unless that person —

 (a) has successfully completed service under —

-(i) an apprenticeship under the Industrial Training Act 1975 in electrical installing work or electrical fitting work, as the case requires; or
+(i) an apprenticeship under the Industrial Training Act 1975 approved by the Board for electricians; or

-(ii) a skills formation program recognized by the Department of Training as being of a standard appropriate to the training of a tradesperson engaged in electrical installing work or electrical fitting work, as the case requires,
+(ii) a course or skills training programme approved by the Board for electricians and accredited by the Training Accreditation Council under the Vocational Education and Training Act 1996,

 and has had such experience or training, or both such experience and training, that the Board may require having regard to the electrical work authorised by the licence to be carried out;

-(b) subject to subregulation (2), has had training in electrical installing work or electrical fitting work, as the case requires, that includes skills and practical experience that are, in the opinion of the Board, at least equal to the training and practical experience provided by an apprenticeship referred to in paragraph (a); or
+(b) subject to subregulation (2), has had training in electrical installing work that includes skills and practical experience that are, in the opinion of the Board, at least equal to the training and practical experience provided by an apprenticeship referred to in paragraph (a); or

 (c) subject to subregulation (2) has the appropriate Certificate issued under the Tradesmen’s Rights Regulations Act 1946 of the Parliament of the Commonwealth.

-(2) The Board shall not issue a licence to a person referred to in subregulation (1)(b) or (c) unless that person has passed such examinations as are required or recognized by the Board in each kind of electrical work authorised by the licence to be carried out or has been exempted by the Board from the requirement to pass such examination.
+(2) The Board shall not issue a licence to a person unless that person has passed such examinations or other kinds of assessment as are required or recognized by the Board in the kind of electrical work authorised by the licence to be carried out or has been exempted by the Board from the requirement to pass such examination or assessment.

-(3) A licence endorsed as “C” grade shall not be issued to a person unless the Board is satisfied that that person has been assessed as satisfactory in relation to safety in the manner approved by the Board and —
+(3) A licence endorsed as an electrician’s training licence shall not be issued to a person unless the Board is satisfied that that person has been assessed as satisfactory in relation to safety in the manner approved by the Board and —

-(a) has entered into an apprenticeship in electrical installing work or electrical fitting work; or
+(a) has entered into an apprenticeship approved by the Board for electricians; or

-(b) has entered into a course of training in electrical work approved by the Board or an authority approved by the Board.
+(b) has entered into a course of training for electricians approved by the Board or an authority approved by the Board.

 (4) The Board shall issue a restricted licence to a person —